 Transport can be a significant source of specimen problems.
 The main variables to consider include agitation, light exposure, temperature, transport time, and placement of samples within the proper transport container.
 Specimens should be delivered to the laboratory promptly after collection, and time between sampling and analysis reduced to a minimum.
-In addition, samples should be transported and stored under proper temperature and light conditions.
+In addition, samples should be transported and stored under proper temperature and light conditions, and always in accordance with the manufacturer instructions for storage of the specimen.
 Storage of samples for add-on testing should be validated for each analyte for the specific storage temperatures used in the laboratory.

 The time between collection and centrifugation affects some analytes more than others.
 When plasma or serum are required, labs should centrifuge samples (and aliquot, if necessary) prior to transportation if the sample is traveling > 1-2 hours to the central lab.
 Labs need standardized protocols for centrifugation time and speed, because these variables impact specimen integrity.
 Re-centrifugation should be avoided because it can cause hemolysis and affects gel-barrier integrity.
+Again, always follow manufacturer instructions.